mrmartineau/awesome-web-dev-resources/README.md

 - [arr](https://github.com/lukeed/arr) A collection of tiny, highly performant Array.prototype alternatives
 - [timedstorage](https://github.com/fuhton/timedstorage) A library for storing and expiring objects in window.localstorage
 - [left-pad](https://github.com/stevemao/left-pad) - String left pad
+- [dont-go](https://github.com/tiaanduplessis/dont-go) - A small client-side library with zero dependencies to change the title and/or favicon of the page when it is inactive

 ### Async